Sami Shah

-Sami Shah (born 24 August 1978) is a Pakistani-Australian stand-up comedian, writer, improvisational actor, and radio presenter.
+Sami Shah is a Pakistani Australian stand-up comedian, writer, improvisational actor, and radio presenter.
 Shah was a member of the improvisational comedy group "BlackFish" created by Saad Haroon in 2002, and later performed the first solo English-language comedy show in Pakistan.
 He had several tours across Pakistan.

-He moved to Australia in 2012, and has since hosted several podcasts and shows on ABC radio as well as writing several books, performing in comedy festivals and participating in the Jaipur Literature Festival in Adelaide.
-He has appeared on television in Australia, Pakistan and the United Kingdom.
+He moved to Australia in 2012, and has since hosted several podcasts and shows on ABC radio as well as writing several books, performing in comedy festivals and creating podcasts.
+He has appeared on television in Australia, Pakistan, and the United Kingdom.

 Early life and education

-Born in Pakistan to a moderate Muslim family, Shah studied English at the University of Virginia in the US.
-For a while after the September 11 attacks in 2001 he was drawn into Islam, partly as a reaction to its persecution and also because of his opposition to the invasion of Iraq.
-He moved back to Pakistan in 2002 and gradually rejected all religion and openly embraced atheism.
+Sami Shah was born in Pakistan to a moderate Shia family.

+He studied English at the University of Virginia in the United States.

 Career in Pakistan

 Stand-up

 Shah joined BlackFish, a comedy troupe created by Saad Haroon, in 2003.
 The group of eight comics employed improvisational theatre as well as scripts, using a repertoire of characters created by each of them and performing 50 times in 2003.
 In 2004 they performed in the UK, representing Pakistan as part of a British Council "Connecting Futures Project".
 Shah co-wrote We’ve Made Contact, a half-improvised half-scripted original format play for the performance in Manchester.
 He remained an active member until the troupe disbanded in 2006.

 Shah performed his first solo show in Karachi on 13 November 2005.
 Entitled "Nobody Moves, Nobody Gets Hurt", it raised funds for victims of the 2005 earthquake.
 In 2006, he toured Pakistan with fellow comics Haroon and Danish Ali, in what came to be called the 3-4-5 Tour.
 His 2007 solo Karachi show spared nobody, aiming at mullahs, Pakistani culture, advertising agencies, local and international politics and various groups of people.

 In 2008, Shah hosted, wrote, produced and directed a news satire television show, News Weakly.
 It ran for two seasons on the 24-hour news channel Dawn News and won acclaim both locally and internationally.

 He later said that the government's strict blasphemy laws, incurring the death penalty, affected the content of his performances; after being accused of blasphemy by an audience member after his first stand-up gig, he never again mentioned religion while performing in Pakistan.